 Trimming trees is always a scary topic for newbies (I know it was for me!).
 In most cases you can easily do it yourself, without worrying about hiring an expensive professional.

-There are some proper techniques you need to follow in order to avoid damaging your tree.
+There are some proper techniques you need to follow to avoid damaging your tree.
 But I am going to make this easy for you, and walk you through everything you need to know about how to trim a tree yourself, step-by-step.

 Pruning Trees Yourself